ShaoyuanTan/sars-cov-2-detection-using-sequencing/README.md

-# sars-cov-2 detection using sequencing and bioinformatics
+# sars-cov-2 detection from clinical samples using sequencing and bioinformatics method

 The purpose here is to provide a hand-on method to analyze sequencing data that come from COVID suspicious samples.